About

 Literacy is necessary for thriving in our Information Age.
 Without Literacy, a person is functionally handicapped, unable to fully access and participate in and shape the systems, movements,& institutions of society.
 We want all children to grow up able to fully participate in shaping our society, their futures.
 We need them to be literate.

-Ownership of books from birth is research-proven to predict Kindergarten readiness, regardless of any other factor - including parent income or education level.
-Imagination Library’s low-barrier to participation — a child qualifies for based only on their age and home address.
-No other questions are asked to determine eligibility.
+Ownership of books from birth is research-proven to predict Kindergarten readiness, regardless of any other factor - including family income or education level.

 All Imagination Library Programs are run by local Partners, like us.
 We define our own Service Areas.
 Once set, all 0 to 5 year olds in it are eligible to be enrolled.
 Like all IL Partners, we pay for IL for books mailed to children we enroll along with all other costs of running The BBBP, including Outreach and Fundraising.
 Our Outreach targets low-income families.

-Research continues to show that ownership of books from birth has a powerful impact on children’s cognitive development, Kindergarten readiness and lifelong academic success.
 By providing well selected, age appropriate, quality books by mail to children we’re cultivating the Joy of book ownership and of reading, democratizing literacy, and building a stronger community right where we live.
-Join us!
-Donate today

 Board of Directors

-• Seena Hawley
+Seena Hawley

 Executive Director & Secretary